lonniemoss/BoringDayz/README.md

+# Usage

+To use the program, you need to create a folder and add the .py in your new folder, from the cmd prompt or terminal.

-# BoringDayz
+# Description

+- women voice ai
+-dice rolls
-Cool functions from dice rolls to password generator
+password generator

+# Dependencies
+follow the comments, run the program on your ide.